Tanner-13/Eye-classifier/readme.md

 ## Running this project

-1. Download Resnet 18 and lebels.txt
+1. Download Resnet-18 and labels.txt
 2. Have Jetson inference installed or downloaded.
 3. In Jetson inference change classification Change directory using command ```cd jetson-inference/python/training/classification```
 4. Set net and dataset using ```NET=models/eyes``` ```DATASET=data/eyedataset```